Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 When you switch from sewing to embroidery, you’ll have to change the presser foot to your embroidery foot and then attach the embroidery arm.
 Some machines make this process easier and less time-consuming than others, so make sure to check out the switching process before you make your final decision.

-Best Sewing Machine for Embroidery and Quilting
+Best Sewing Machines for Quilting and Embroidery

 |Embroidery Designs||138 designs, 11 fonts, 10 frames with 14 borders|